andyrobinson/ard-nav/sim/README.md

 requests to sleep, the simulation calculates the new position for the boat and returns immediately.

 ## To do
+* Move boat into an MServo wrapper, then use the real Rudder and Sail software
+* Add a wind component which is time depedendent (both magnitude and direction can vary with time), signal time passing from the Timer component
 * Make the boat respond to the wind direction (currently moves forwards regardless)
 * Add forward momentum (slowish decay)
 * Add angular momentum to turns (faster decay)